* Financials, exporters gain ground

 “It’s a straightforward market today.
 Investors appreciate the weakening yen which raises expectations for better corporate profits in the second half,” said Fujio Ando, a senior analyst at Chibagin Securities.

-Exporters were in demand, with Tokyo Electron rising 1.8 percent, and Isuzu Motors adding 2.0 percent.
+Exporters were in demand, with Tokyo Electron rising 2.1 percent, NEC Corp advancing 1.5 percent and Isuzu Motors added 1.2 percent.

 Japanese Prime Minister Shinzo Abe appears to be calculating that a snap lower house poll will win his Liberal Democratic Party-led coalition another term even if it reduces its lower house dominance to a simple majority.